 Mouth cancer can appear on the lips or anywhere in the mouth, including the tissues inside the cheeks, the tongue, and the gums.
-It often causes changes in patches of skin, such as thick growths or sores that do not heal with time.
+Mouth cancer may look like red, gray, or white patches of skin, thick growths, or sores that do not heal with time.

 Oral cancer is cancer that starts in the mouth, or oral cavity, which includes the: